-Furthermore, there was a history of "chronic and severe psychiatric disorder" in petitioner's family, including his mother, who had a long history of psychiatric disturbances and treatment, as well as an aunt or cousin.
+Furthermore, there was a history of "chronic and severe psychiatric disorder" in petitioner's family, including his mother, who had a long history of psychiatric disturbances and treatment with "heavy medication," as well as an aunt or cousin.
+(Id. at p.
+25, IRICK 931).
 (Petitioner also reported to Dr. Brown that his mother is a "practicing witch" who regularly uses spells and witchcraft directed against others.
 (Id. at p.
 6, IRICK 912)).
 Since his arrest for the offense, petitioner's mother has been, at best, apathetic towards her son and his attorneys, when not openly hostile.
 He further reported that the petitioner was, at the time of the offense, consuming marijuana and alcohol and that chronic use of these substances can worsen emotional and cognitive problems.
 "In particular, the combination may have combined to heighten paranoid thinking patterns."
 (Id. at p.
 13, IRICK 919).